 If you wish to print the recipe, there's a print-friendly icon at the end of the post.
 Click on the "remove images box" for easy and convenient printing.

-If you like what you see and wish to receive updates on new recipes, feel free to subscribe or join our site or like us on Facebook.
+If you like what you see and wish to receive updates on new recipes, feel free to subscribe to our feed, like us on Facebook or follow us on Pinterest.
 Thank you so much for dropping by!
 Happy eating!